Love means you deeply care about someone and are just as concerned about their well-being as you are your own.

-Again, many relationships fall into this crevice when one party keeps doing more for the other.
+Many relationships fall into this crevice when one party keeps doing more for the other.

 This is where the relationship takes a sharp turn for the worst.

-You will understand that your sole purpose isn’t to please your partner or yourself.
+Once you comprehend what you bring to a relationship, you recognize that your sole purpose isn’t to please your partner or yourself.

 In being one as a couple and embracing your equality in the relationship, love genuinely shines.

 Realized love is one of sharing and caring between two individuals who see each other as equals and appreciate what the other brings to the relationship each and every day.